US Unemployment Rate Falls to 7.5 Percent, Strong Upward Revisions for Job Growth

 The April jobs report gives an early hint of the trend of economic activity in the second quarter of 2013.
 Coming on the heels of an advance estimate of 2.5 percent GDP growth for the first quarter, it suggests that the U.S. economy continues to move forward at a stronger pace than many other advanced economies.

-One Response to “US Unemployment Rate Falls to 7.5 Percent, Strong Upward Revisions for Job Growth”
+2 Responses to “US Unemployment Rate Falls to 7.5 Percent, Strong Upward Revisions for Job Growth”

 Yawn …how many total hours were worked?
 What were the total wages earned?
 Look under the covers, Ed, and you will see those 'new' jobs, combined with the reduced hours worked on average, actually contributed a net lost to the GDP.